GNOME/balsa/README.md

 	Specify the domain name and optionally the port for of the SMTP server you use for submitting mail.
 Please note that the default port number is 587 or 465 for SMTPS (see below).
-The syntax is hostname[:port].
+The syntax is `hostname[:port]`.
 Port can be a decimal number or the name of the service as specified in `/etc/services`.
 Just click the *probe...* button to let Balsa detect the best port and security (see below) combination.
-	If like system is running a local MTA (e.g. Postfix or Exim), you can just set this to `localhost:25` without encryption..
+	If like system is running a local MTA (e.g. Postfix or Exim), you can just set this to `localhost:25` without encryption.

 Security:
 	Specify the security level.
 For an ISP, this is typically “SMTP